 The following budget/cost of attendance presents typical direct and indirect expenses for an Amherst student for the 2022-2023 academic year.
 This budget is used by the Office of Financial Aid to calculate financial need and to determine financial aid eligibility and corresponding financial aid awards.

 |Personal Expenses (estimated)||$ 1,800|

 |Travel/Transportation ** (varies by location)||$ 50 - 2,500|

 *Amherst College requires that all students participate in the College's health insurance plan or have comparable medical insurance.
-For students not covered by family insurance, the student expense budget is adjusted for financial aid purposes to include the College's plan.
+All students are billed this amount.
+Students not covered by family insurance and receiving financial aid, a Health Insurance Scholarship is available.

 The College annually evaluates its fees and makes adjustments when necessary.
-Adjustments were necessary for the 2013-2014 academic year and may be necessary for subsequent years.
 Financial aid awards will always be based on the fees in effect during the year of award.
 Students who require financial aid because of changes in fees may apply for assistance in any academic year.

 It should be noted that the comprehensive fee covers only a portion of your educational expenses at Amherst.
-A year of education at the College actually costs more than $89,000, but income from the College's endowment and from gifts and grants supplies the difference between that amount and the amount students are charged.
+A year of education at the College actually costs approximately $113,000, but income from the College's endowment and from gifts and grants supplies the difference between that amount and the amount students are charged.